huyldth1908041/ETH-TodoList-Front-End/README.md

 # ETH Todo List Front end

-This is a front end web app to interact with [ETH Todo list smart contract]('https://github.com/huyldth1908041/ETHTodoList-Smart-Contract')
+This is a front end web app to interact with [ETH Todo list smart contract](https://github.com/huyldth1908041/ETHTodoList-Smart-Contract)

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install all packages dependencies

 ### `yarn start`